edanuurkorkmaz/edanuurkorkmaz/README.md

 <h2 align="left">Hi 👋!
-My name is Edanur Korkmaz and I'm a Junior FrontEnd Developer, from Turkiye.</h2>
+My name is Edanur Korkmaz, and I'm a Junior Front-End Developer, from Turkiye.</h2>

 ###